nebi-um/testing_workshop/README.md

 <a name="temp"></a>
 ### Temporary Files and Directories

 Finaly, within python itself, there are useful utilies that might aid us with temporarly storing/writing data.
-These can be used in conjuction with the setupand teardown methods, or idependently in the body of the test functions.
+These can be used in conjuction with the setup and teardown methods, or idependently in the body of the test functions.

 The [tempfile](https://docs.python.org/3/library/tempfile.html) library allows both the creation of temporary files and temporary directories.
 They are usualy generated within our working directory, though this can be changed, and have manageble lifetimes.